golemfactory/tesseract-ocr-golem/README.md

   try {
     // Power-on the OCR, get the resources on Golem Network
-    // This will wait until the resources are found and the OCR is ready to use
+    // This will wait until the resources are found and the OCR is ready to use await ocr.init();
-    // TODO: Throw when it won't be available in golem.timeout seconds await ocr.init();

     // Do your work